sumup-oss/circuit-ui/MIGRATION.md

 Before migrating, make sure that you add appropriate and localized labels for all occurrences flagged by the error mechanism.
 After that, stop setting the `UNSAFE_DISABLE_ACCESSIBILITY_ERRORS` environment variable.

-### noMargin prop dev-time error
+### Runtime errors for missing `noMargin` props

+Several components used to have built-in bottom margin by default, and a `noMargin` prop to reset it.
+This non-atomic behavior was deprecated several major versions ago, but migration has proved difficult.

+All components with built-in margin should be passed `noMargin`, so that we can remove the prop using codemods in a future major while avoiding UI regressions.

-Since it require large scale changes in the apps, the noMargin prop is not removed in the v5, instead the components throw runtime errors in development at missing noMargin prop.
+Instead of removing the `noMargin` prop in v5, components that should receive it now throw a runtime error in development if the prop is missing.
 Production and testing builds are not affected.
+The `noMargin` prop was also marked as required in TypeScript types.

-During the migration you can use an escape hatch to continue running the app in development without throwing the noMargin prop errors.
+While migrating, you can use an escape hatch to continue running your app in development without throwing.

 In your app, expose the `UNSAFE_DISABLE_NO_MARGIN_ERRORS` environment variable.
 You can use the [Webpack `DefinePlugin`](https://webpack.js.org/plugins/define-plugin/) (see the [Circuit UI Storybook Webpack config](https://github.com/sumup-oss/circuit-ui/blob/main/.storybook/main.js) as an example) or, if your app uses Next.js, you can declare the variable in your `next.config.js` ([Next.js documentation](https://nextjs.org/docs/api-reference/next.config.js/environment-variables)).

-Now, if you want to turn off the noMargin errors temporarily, run the development app with the environment variable set to `true`:
+Once your app is set up to accept the environment variable, set it to `true` in development to prevent components from throwing:

 ```sh
 UNSAFE_DISABLE_NO_MARGIN_ERRORS=true yarn dev # or yarn start
 ```

-Keep in mind that this escape hatch is not meant as a way to permanently avoid the errors, but as a temporary workaround while the noMargin prop is still required.
+Keep in mind that this escape hatch is not meant as a way to permanently bypass the errors, but as a temporary workaround to help migrate without regressions.
+The `noMargin` prop will be entirely removed in v6.

 ### Other changes